salaheddinek/video-editing-py-script/README.md

 [FFmpeg](https://www.ffmpeg.org/) is a command line video editing program.
 And it is used by almost all scripts provided by this repository.

-[Youtube-dl](https://github.com/ytdl-org/youtube-dl) is a package used to download videos from YouTube.com (and a few more sites) using command line.

 [Git](https://git-scm.com/) is used to update the scripts if the user wishes to do so.

 ## For Linux